Antoniorios17/flask_app__jenkins_elastic_beanstalk/README.md

   * Add personal access token as password
   * Validate connection to the repository
   * Apply and save configuration

+## Install AWS CLI

+Follow these steps:

+* Log in to the aws console
+* Look for IAM service
+* Click on users
+  * Under Security Credentials click on create access keys
+  * The Use case is Command Line Interface (CLI)
+  * Name your description Tag Value
+  * Select Create Access Key
+  * You will be shown your Access Key and Secret Access Key
+  * Make sure to store the values in a safe place you will not be able to see them again.
+* Access the EC2 running Jenkins through SSH
+* Run the following commands to install AWS CLI:

+    ```bash
+    # Download the files
+    curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"

+    # Unzip the zip file
+    unzip awscliv2.zip

+    # Run the installation file
+    sudo ./aws/install

+    # Check the installation was successfull
+    aws --version
+    ```

+* Configure the AWS credentials

+    ```bash
+    # Run this command
+    aws configure

+    # Insert Access key
+    # Insert Secret Access key

+    # Region us-east-1

+    # Default Output format: json
+    ```

+   *

 ## Jenkins CI/CD Pipeline